zzc-ccccc/MonkeyOCR/README.md

 ## Copyright
-MonkeyDoc dataset was collected from public datasets, crawled from the internet, and obtained through our own photography.
+Please don’t hesitate to share your valuable feedback — it’s a key motivation that drives us to continuously improve our framework.
 The current technical report only presents the results of the 3B model.
-If you are interested in larger one, please contact Prof. Yuliang Liu at ylliu@hust.edu.cn.
+If you are interested in larger one, please contact us at xbai@hust.edu.cn or ylliu@hust.edu.cn.